ACFTest/locke/README.md

       ✔ Should not allow minting beyond the max capacity supply ✔ Should emit a TokensMinted event on successful minting Burning
+      ✔ Should allow the owner to burn tokens from their balance, reducing the total supply accordingly ✔ Should not allow non-owners to burn tokens
+      ✔ Should emit a TokensBurned event on successful burning Transfers
-      ✔ Should allow any user to burn their own tokens ✔ Should not allow burning more tokens than the user owns ✔ Should emit a TokensBurned event on successful burning (71ms) Edge Cases
+      ✔ Should allow the owner to transfer tokens to a non-owner ✔ Should allow non-owners to transfer tokens to another address ✔ Should not allow transfers exceeding balance Edge Cases
       ✔ Should not allow minting to the zero address
       ✔ Should not allow burning zero tokens
       ✔ Should not allow minting zero tokens
     Upgrade and Downgrade
-      ✔ Should upgrade the current smart contract to TokenV2.sol and getVersion function is available (58ms) ✔ Should downgrade the current smart contract back to Token.sol and verify getVersion function is unavailable (80ms)
+      ✔ Should upgrade the current smart contract to TokenV2.sol and getVersion function is available ✔ Should downgrade the current smart contract back to Token.sol and verify getVersion function is unavailable

+  19 passing (1s)

 ```

 ---